mmeysenburg/DEA/README.md

 	* fixed-length integer, and
 	* fixed-length double.

+More options, including program-tree individuals for genetic programming, are planned.

-DEA was created at Doane University in the Doane Undergraduate Genetic Algorithms Lab (DUGAL), and has been used for several successful undergraduate research projects in EC.
+The DEA was created at Doane University in the Doane Undergraduate Genetic Algorithms Lab (DUGAL), and has been used for several successful undergraduate research projects in EC.
 The framework has a simple architecture that makes it easily approachable for undergraduate research students, even those early in their university careers.

 The following text assumes you have basic knowledge of how genetic algoritms work.
 To read more, see [The Hitch-Hiker's Guide to Evolutionary Computation](http://www.faqs.org/faqs/ai-faq/genetic/part1/).

 ## Code Example

-First, create an implementation of `edu.doane.dea.Problem` that defines the problem you're trying to solve with the framework.
+First, create an implementation of `edu.doane.dugal.dea.Problem` that defines the problem you're trying to solve with the framework.
 This class has to know how to do two things:

 	1. Create random potential solutions to the problem, and
 	2. Evaluate a potential solution and determine its fitness

 If the code should run from the command line, you may also include a main method in your `Problem` class.
+In the main method, create an instance of your problem, create instances of the EC operators you want to use, add all of that to an instance of the `DEA` class, and then start things off!

 Here is a sample, for solving DeJong's first function.
 Note that the DEA is configured to maximize fitness values.